yashilvora19/accident_severity_prediction/README.md

 ## Results

 ### Data Exploration Results
-Through the heatmap and pair-plot we had decided to plot, we were able to see trends and patterns through a few more visualizations of light intensities VS number of accidents, number of casualties VS number of vehicles, and how the number of accidents varied over the past 4 years.
+Through the heatmap and pair-plot we had decided to plot, we were able to see trends and patterns.
+These were corroborated by a few more visualizations of specific trends: light intensities vs number of accidents, number of casualties vs number of vehicles, and number of accidents vs time (over a span of 4 years).

-The pair-plot we had plotted is given below.
-Through this pairplot, we can see the clear relation between latitude and longitude since it maps out the shape of UK.
+The pair-plot we created is given below.
+Through this pairplot, we can see the clear relation between latitude and longitude since the data maps out across the United Kingdom.
-We can also see a correlation between year and number of casulties, since the number of casualties decreases per year.
-There also seems to be correlations between the latitude and longitude and the number of casualties/accidents.
+We can also see a correlation between the year and number of casualties, since the number of casualties decreases per year (good job, UK traffic police!
+(TODO: I added this lol remove it if you want)).
+There also seem to be correlations between the latitude/longitude and the number of casualties/accidents.
 ![pairplot](imgs/pairplot.png)

-Next, we plotted a heatmap, we can see that the highest correlations is with Number of Casualties, at 0.088 .
+Next, we plotted a heatmap - we can see that the highest correlation coefficient that Accident Severity has is with Number of Casualties, at 0.088 .
 ![heatmap](imgs/heatmap.png)

 Other graphs that we plotted are given below:

-1. Accidents by Light Conditions
+1. Accidents vs Light Conditions
-We can seee that the maximum number of accidents happen in the daylight.
+We can see that the maximum number of accidents happen in the daylight.
 ![img1](imgs/img1.png)

-3. Accidents over Time
+3. Accidents vs Time
-Number of accidents seem to be similar in all the years for similar timings during the year.
+Number of accidents seem to be similar in all the years for similar periods across the year.
 ![img2](imgs/img2.png)

-4. Number of Vehicles V/S Number of Casualities Through this, we can see that greater the number of vehicles we have, more the casualties.
+4. Number of Vehicles vs Number of Casualities
+Through this, we can see that greater the number of vehicles we have, more the casualties.
 This is another useful inference which gives us an indication about how the data is correlated.
 ![img3](imgs/img3.png)

 ### Preprocessing Results

 #### Categorical Features
-Categorical features which were one-hot encoded to convert them into numerical representations include, Road_Surface_ConditionsRoad_Type, Urban_or_Rural_Area, and Vehicle_Type.
+Categorical features which were one-hot encoded to convert them into numerical representations include `Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, and `Vehicle_Type`.
 This conversion was necessary to incorporate these features into machine learning models effectively.

-Light_Conditions, while also a categorical feature, was treated as ordinal and encoded from 0 to 3 to preserve the inherent order in its categories.
+`Light_Conditions`, while also a categorical feature, was treated as ordinal and encoded from 0 to 3 to preserve the inherent order in its categories.

-To handle the Weather Conditions feature, which could have multiple categories per row, we utilized the MultiBinarizer technique.
+To handle the `Weather_Conditions` feature, which could have multiple categories per row, we utilized the MultiBinarizer technique.
 This allowed us to represent each weather condition as a binary feature, facilitating its inclusion in the analysis.

 #### Numerical Features

-The Latitude and Longitude features were normalized to ensure that their magnitudes did not unduly influence the machine learning algorithms.
+The `Latitude` and `Longitude` features were normalized to ensure that their magnitudes did not unduly influence the machine learning algorithms.
 Normalization was performed by subtracting the mean and dividing by the standard deviation of each feature.
 Before normalization, summary statistics such as mean and standard deviation were calculated for these features to provide insights into their distributions and the extent of scaling required.

 #### Feature Retention

-The features Number_of_Casualties and Number_of_Vehicles were left unchanged during preprocessing.
+The features `Number_of_Casualties` and `Number_of_Vehicles` were left unchanged during preprocessing.
 This decision was made based on their inherent numerical nature and relevance to the study objective.
 These features were considered essential for predicting accident severity and were thus retained without transformation.

 ### Model 1: Logistic Regression Results
 Further evaluations on the performance of the model have been done within the file labelled `Milestone 3.ipynb`.
-The accuracy of our Logistic Regression model, came out to be 85.19%, 85.14% and 85.26% for our Training, Testing and Validation.
+The accuracy of our Logistic Regression model, came out to be 85.19%, 85.14% and 85.26% for our Training, Testing and Validation data.
 Other parameters such as recall, precision and support can be seen below in the classification reports.
 ![accuracy](imgs/accuracy.png)

 We also plotted the frequency of our actual and predicted values.
 ![freq1](imgs/freq1.png)
 ![freq2](imgs/freq2.png)

+TODO: what issue?? we clearly missed something here.
 We can see this issue through the graph of the distribution of the data as well- the actual values have majority accidents classified as mild while the predicted values have all of them classified as that.
 ![graph.png](imgs/graph.png)

-Since all 3 accuracies are close to each other (around 85%), and at the same the mean squared error is also close (around 0.18), we can say that there is no major underfitting or overfitting that can be observed.
+Since all 3 accuracies are close to each other (around 85%), and simultaneously the mean squared error is also close (around 0.18), we can say that there is no major underfitting or overfitting that can be observed.

 ### Model 2: Neural Network Results